0xZakk/lesson-template/README.md

 ## Code-Along: Write an Code-Along

-During the code-along, developers should apply concepts covered in the previous demo, led by the instructor.
+During the code-along, developers should apply concepts covered in the previous demo, led by the consultant.
 This is their first chance to generalize concepts introduced.
 Exercises should be very focused, and flow natural into a lab.